madprops/airc/README.md

 ---

-Here's an example of a script to start a bot:
+Here's a script to start a bot:

 ```bash
 #!/usr/bin/env bash